To Those Who Joke, 'Diabetes on a Plate!' When They See Sugary Food

 We’ve all heard this one: A picture of something really decadent, the Cronut, the unicorn Starbucks drink, whatever, and someone says, “Diabetes on a plate/in a cup!”
 Hahahahahaha hilarity ensues, right?
 Because it just tickles the ribs.
 Diabetes is a really funny word, and that old dude with the white mustache calling it “dia-beetus” in that commercial a few years back just made it even funnier.

-But did you know that in the U.S., diabetes is responsible for more deaths each year than both AIDS and cancer combined?
-Do you make jokes about AIDS and cancer too?
+But did you know that in the U.S., diabetes is responsible for more deaths each year than both AIDS and breast cancer combined?
+Do you make jokes about AIDS and breast cancer too?

 You don’t have to go through diabetes alone.
 Follow Diabetes on The Mighty to connect with our supportive community.